joepalermo/joepalermo.github.io/_posts/2021-01-10-talk-review-francois-chollet-neurips-2020.md

 *"The general idea is that you start with a given DSL and you run program search to solve various problems, like ARC tasks, for instance, so you generate solution programs, and you start identifying subgraph isomorphisms, both within the program and across programs, and you abstract away these subprograms into reusable functions, and you add these functions back to the DSL, and you keep searching."*

 Of course this teaser paragraph above is really just the abstract for a research program, not a complete idea.
-Chollet provides no references and I'm not aware of any research that has made concrete steps in this direction.
+One paper that make steps in this direction (which Chollet has remarked on several times in interviews) is [Dreamcoder](https://arxiv.org/abs/2006.08381).
+See also this more recent talk in which some of the authors of that work seek to apply it to Chollet's ARC task.

 In an earlier part of the talk Chollet provides this description of program-centric abstraction: